 When it comes to color combinations white is the most used color, and green is not an exception.
 Together, green and white are clean, harmonious, and fresh.
 Starbucks and TicTac logos are great examples of this combo.

 These colors go hand in hand perfectly.
 It’s like summer and spring in one, and together they create a shining duet for a brand.
-Subway, Sprite, BP company and John Deere definitely knew what they were doing, since this combination creates a welcoming aura.
+Subway, Sprite, BP company, and John Deere definitely knew what they were doing, since this combination creates a welcoming aura.

-If you want your brand to radiate a sense of power and seriousness, then gray is the color that can turn that thought into reality, when combined with green.
+If you want your brand to radiate a sense of power and seriousness, then gray is the color that can turn that idea into reality, when combined with green.
 In fashion, this combo can express modesty, class, and individuality.
 In the tech world, it means seriousness and trust.
 We can take the Sony Ericsson logo as an example.

 When it comes to green and red logos, Gucci and Heineken are probably the first brands to pop up in our heads.
-Together these colors give out strong, balanced, and passionate vibes.
+Together, these colors give out strong, balanced, and passionate vibes.

 Answering this question with total confidence can be tricky, because it all depends on the market, what your brand offers, and your target audience.
-What you need to remember when choosing the right color for your brand, is the origin of your company, and the direction you want it to go.
+What you need to remember when choosing the right color for your brand, is the origin of your company and the direction you want it to go.

-The first option is going to the “Make logo” section on our website and then clicking on the “All” option.
+The first option is going to the “Make Logo” section on our website and then clicking on the “All” option.
 After typing in “green” (on any other color that you want your logo to be), you will be offered a large variety of green logos, from where you can choose the one you like and start editing.